Into the Unknown (Bad Religion album): Musical style and influences

 Gurewitz and the other band members were very much into progressive rock before getting into punk rock, and wanted to record an album reflecting a prog and avant-garde influence.
 The album is characterized by slower tempos and use of electronic organ and piano-driven melody.
+Thompson described the album's sound as Graffin's "auteur keyboards colliding punk and proto-synthpop, before sailing off into distinctly softer, rockier pastures and prescient soaring harmonies."

-Reception
+Release and reception

 Because of the band's success, they produced more copies of this album than they had of their debut.
 Gurewitz joked about having "[sent out] ten thousand copies and [getting] eleven thousand back."
+The album was a commercial failure to the point that the band and Epitaph Records, their label, disbanded.

+Tim Yohannan, founder of punk zine Maximumrocknroll, called the album "slickly produced early ’70s wimp rock" and said that "After playing it, I hurled it out the window, into the unknown."
 In a positive review of the album, The Village Voice critic Robert Christgau said, "I find myself moved by its anthemic ambition--and achievement."
 John Dougan of AllMusic says that Into the Unknown is "a bit off-putting at first blush, mainly because the tempos are slower and more deliberate, and because of the use of swirling organs and pianos", while he calls it a "terrific record that was perhaps more daring than anyone realized at the time of its release."
+Chuck Eddy has praised the album, saying it "sounds like Hawkwind but feels way less exotic, more like how the prairie art-schlockers in Kansas and Styx always tried to feel."